 It’s also highly likely that most have never worked 100 per cent-remote before, let alone managed other teams in this environment.
 And managing remote teams during COVID-19 and the ensuing global unrest may seem like an overwhelming and daunting task.

 Yet, effective management is essential now more than ever, and will require more than just the right technologies – managing a team remotely will require the right type of leadership too.
+Because there is work to be done, and hiring is happening.

 Here’s how great managers are successfully managing remote workers during the COVID-19 outbreak.